jeba-tech/E-commerce-Panda/README.md

 # E-commerce-Panda
-Based on e-commerce products static website.
+Based on e-commerce products static website using HTML and Bootstrap CSS Framework.

 LiveSite: